Apipa169/Scene-Gen-for-Hassio/scene_gen/README.md

 # Scene Generator for Hassio
 This add-on is using SceneGen from Home assistant.
 This add-on is a simple script to bring it to Hass.io.

 When started the script will add the current state of **all** lights/switches to a file.
 The file can be found at /config/scenes/.
-Currently you have to edit the file to filter out the entities you don't want to save in the scene.

 This add-on will only run to generate a scene file and will then end automatically.